• Skip to primary navigation

 Frangipane topped mince pies are a perfect make-ahead recipe making it easier for you to plan your festive baking.
 After being frozen they will be just as good as the day they were baked.

-If you have any mincemeat left over you could use it to make a batch of traditional mince pies or sticky mincemeat Chelsea buns.
+If you have any leftover mincemeat you could use it to make one of these other recipes using mincemeat including traditional mince pies, this lattice topped apple and mincemeat tart, mincemeat slices or sticky mincemeat Chelsea buns.

-For other Christmas treat ideas you could take a look at recipes including chocolate salami, brandy snaps, gingerbread biscuits, rum and raisin fudge, or chocolate dates with crystallised ginger.
+For other Christmas treats, take a look at this fun chocolate salami, homemade brandy snaps, gingerbread biscuits, rum and raisin fudge, or chocolate dates with crystallised ginger.

-The quantities in this frangipane mince pie recipe are sufficient to make 24 mince pies.
+The quantities in this frangipane mince pie recipe will make around 24 mince pies.

-• 112g butter - use chilled butter straight from the fridge.
+• Butter - use chilled butter straight from the fridge.
 You can use either salted butter or unsalted butter depending on your preference.
 You could substitute a plant based margarine if you prefer.

-• 50g caster sugar - this will add a slight sweetness to the pastry but can be omitted if you prefer.
+• Caster sugar - this will add a slight sweetness to the pastry but can be omitted if you prefer.

 • Water - use just enough cold water to bind the pastry dough.

-• About 12 tsps sweet mincemeat - you can use either shop bought mincemeat or homemade mincemeat.
+• Sweet mincemeat - you can use homemade mincemeat or ready made mincemeat.

-• 100g butter - remove the butter from the fridge before starting to mix the frangipane so that it softens a little.
+• Butter - remove the butter from the fridge before starting to mix the frangipane so that it softens a little.

-Place a small amount of mincemeat in the base of each pastry circle.
-Don't be tempted to add too much mincemeat as it may seep through the frangipane topping while in the oven.
-Aim for just enough to cover the base of the pastry.
+Place a small amount of mincemeat in the base of each pastry circle, leaving space to add the frangipane topping.

 Bake in the centre of a preheated oven at 200℃, 400℉, gas mark 6 until slightly golden and firm.
 This is likely to take around 15 to 20 minutes.